Creating Altering and Deleting Database in SQL Server

 - User databases

-Master database: It will store all system-level information like system id, culture, server id no, server version, server culture, etc
+Master database: This database is used to store all system-level information such as system id, culture, server id no, server version, server culture, etc

 Model database: The model database will act as a template for creating new databases under a server environment.